Cmoney691/Cmoney691/README.md

 - 👋 Hi, I’m @Cmoney691
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Cybersecurity and Machine
+- 🌱 I’m currently learning Cybersecurity and AI (DL and ML)
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me Cullenyankey@gmail.com